Andrie-Amor/Andrie-Amor/README.md

 I am a diligent and innovative student ready to work and learn in a professional environment.
 UMD Class of 2026

 * 🌍  I'm based in Maryland
-* 🎓  I'm a student in UMD - Class of 2025
+* 🎓  I'm a student in UMD - Class of 2026
-  * Major in Computer Science and Minor in Computational Finance
+  * Major in Computer Science and Applied Mathematics, Minor in Computational Finance
 * ✉️   You can contact me at [ramorSTEM2022@gmail.com](mailto:ramorSTEM2022@gmail.com)
 * 🧠  I'm learning Machine Learning and Quantitative Finance
 * 🤝  I'm open to collaborating on Interesting Projects